-Malaysian, Indonesian customs launch ‘joint Task Force on Narcotics 2023’ operation
+Malaysian, Indonesian customs launch ‘Joint Task Force on Narcotics 2023’ operation

 The one month-long fifth operation starting June 1 allows both sides to share best practices on border enforcement and share intelligence on drug smuggling activities.

-JTF 2023 was launched tion was done by Maznan and Deputy Director of Operations and Disclosure of the DJBC Narcotics Network Prijo Andono at the DJBC headquarters.
+JTF 2023 was launched by Maznan and Deputy Director of Operations and Disclosure of the DJBC Narcotics Network Prijo Andono at the DJBC headquarters.

 Also present were Malaysian Embassy Customs Counselor Ahmad Talib, Senior Assistant Director of Customs 1 JKDM Narcotics Division Yusmi Mohd Yusof and Sarawak JKDM enforcement division chief Suhaimi Yusof.